 Fleece from different breeds of sheep (and there are many hundreds) can be very different.
 Over thousands of years (just like dog breeds) humans and the environment have selected animals and fleece for different needs.
 As fiber users, selecting the right breed for our end purpose (from rugs that need to hold up to heavy foot traffic to super fine lace shawls) is important for the success of the final product and also ease of use.
 But how do you learn all that?

-Here is a matrix of the five types of wool we use.
+Here is a matrix of the five categories we use.
 There is a page on each type as well.

 |Type of Fleece||Description||Best Uses||Breeds|

 |Fine||Soft enough to be worn next to the skin.
 Fine wool fleeces are very refined, fibers throughout the whole fleece should be consistent.
 Exceptional felting ability.
 Not a strong fiber.||Creates the finest, softest garments such as shawls, scarves, baby wear.
 Wet and needle felting||Merino

 Targhee (west US)